School, Library and Museum visits and events

 My talks are suitable for Year 4, 5, 6 and 7 and 8 pupils.
-I can also offer talks to groups of adults about creative writing and getting published in children’s fiction.
+I also offer creative writing workshops at museums, working with objects in the museum collection and talks to groups of adults about creative writing and getting published in children’s fiction.

-More information on the types of talks/workshops I offer is available from my page on the Contact an Author website.
-You can make an enquiry direct to me using the contact form at the bottom of this page.
+For more information on the types of talks/workshops I offer, please contact me direct using the contact form at the bottom of this page.

 ‘Ally’s visit to Edgeborough was a huge success!
 She concluded our March World Book Day extravaganza of events and spoke to the Year 4-6 pupils about her hobbies and interests which led to the publication of her first book, Black Powder.
 One of our children described Ally’s talk as ‘the best visiting author we have ever had’ and we were delighted that she and a few of our students made front page news in our local newspaper!